-• The rowData method returns a DataFrameList containing the rowData for each assay of the QFeatures object.
+- The QFeatures class extends the MultiAssayExperiment::MultiAssayExperiment class and inherits all its accessors and replacement methods. - The rowData method returns a DataFrameList containing the rowData for each assay of the QFeatures object.
 On the other hand, rowData can be modified using rowData(x) <- value, where value is a list of tables that can be coerced to DFrame tables.
 The names of value point to the assays for which the rowData must be replaced.
 The column names of each table are used to replace the data in the existing rowData.
-If the column name does not exist, a new column is added to the rowData.

-- The rbindRowData functions returns a DFrame table that contains the row binded rowData tables from the selected assays.
+If the column name does not exist, a new column is added to the rowData. - The rbindRowData functions returns a DFrame table that contains the row binded rowData tables from the selected assays.
 In this context, i is a character(), integer() or logical() object for subsetting assays.
-Only rowData variables that are common to all assays are kept. - The rowDataNames accessor returns a list with the rowData variable names. - The longFormat accessor takes a QFeatures object and returns it in a long format DataFrame.
-Each quantitative value is reported on a separate line. colData and rowData data can also be added.
-This function is an extension of the longFormat function in the MultiAssayExperiment::MultiAssayExperiment.
+Only rowData variables that are common to all assays are kept. - The rowDataNames accessor returns a list with the rowData variable names. - The longForm() accessor takes a QFeatures instance and returns it in a long tidy DataFrame, where each quantitative value is reported on a separate line.